pitt-miskov-zivanov-lab/BioRECIPE/docs/acknowledgements.rst

 **Funding**

-This work was funded by DARPA Big Mechanism award, AIMCancer (W911NF-17-1-0135), but NSF EAGER award (CCF-2324742), and by the University of Pittsburgh, Swanson School of Engineering.
+This work was funded by DARPA Big Mechanism award, AIMCancer (W911NF-17-1-0135), by NSF EAGER award (CCF-2324742), and by the University of Pittsburgh, Swanson School of Engineering.